tshymbra/Espad/README.md

 EVENT DEFINITIONS
 -----------------
 The file event.names uses simple CSV format where first value is event name.
 It is followed by event attributes.
 The first attribute is always timemark field.
 You must provide it.
-The purpose of this field is to provide easy readable time reference that can be used to generate UTC timestamp.
+It is either UTC timestamp or an easy readable time reference used to generate UTC timestamp.

-Espad uses following datetime format for the timemark field:
+Espad uses following datetime format for time references:
 HH::MM DD.MM.YYYY
 12:09 29.09.2011